Changing your course

 There are many reasons why you might wish to consider a change of direction.
-However, you should remember that changing courses or institutions is a major decision, which can affect your future education and working life.
+However, you should remember that changing courses or institutions is a major decision that can affect your future education and working life.
 You should always consult a member of academic staff and a professional careers advisor, even if you feel certain you have made the right choice.
-It may be that the dissatisfaction which you are feeling can be resolved in a way less drastic than a change of course.
-Try if possible to give yourself time to reflect, and a chance for things to alter.
+It may be that the dissatisfaction that you are feeling can be resolved in a way less drastic than a change, of course.
+Try, if possible, to give yourself time to reflect and a chance for things to alter.

 Within University College Birmingham

 Please note that you do not have an automatic right to transfer from one course to another within University College Birmingham.
-Successful transfer depends upon normal admissions procedures including whether there are places available on the new course.
-Remember also that you must contact Student Finance England or other funding body to check if your financial support can be transferred from one course to another.
+Successful transfer depends upon normal admissions procedures, including whether there are places available for the new course.
+Remember also that you must contact Student Finance England or another funding body to check if your financial support can be transferred from one course to another.

 Internal Transfer

-If you wish to transfer to another course you should speak to your Assistant Dean of Studies, who will be able to advise you.
-If you decide to proceed with the transfer your Tutor will need to complete a transfer form and send it to Finance.
+If you wish to transfer to another course, you should speak to your lecturer, who will be able to advise you.
+If you decide to proceed with the transfer, your lecturer will need to complete a transfer request and send it to our Student Records Team.

 If you wish to transfer study at another HE institution you should discuss this with your Tutor.
 You should also contact the institution(s) to which you hope to gain admission to find out about vacancies and transfer possibilities.
-If you decide to proceed with the transfer, your Tutor will complete a transfer form clearly stating which university, course and year you will be moving to and send it to the Finance and Information Services Unit.
+If you decide to proceed with the transfer, your Tutor will complete a withdrawal request clearly stating which university, course and year you will be moving to and send it to Student Records.

 Taking time out

 There are a number of reasons, often personal, sometimes financial, that can lead to a student deciding to take a break from their studies.
-Before you do so, always discuss the situation with your Tutor or Assistant Dean of Studies, as there may be other options open to you.
+Before you do so, always discuss the situation with your lecturer or Head of Department, as there may be other options open to you.
 You should note that you must successfully complete all of the required assessment for a module in order to gain the credit.
-Note also that all University College Birmingham HE courses, both undergraduate and postgraduate are normally subject to time restrictions for completion of the course.
+Note also that all University College Birmingham HE level courses, both undergraduate and postgraduate are normally subject to time restrictions for completion of the course.

-You should also discuss the matter with your Local Authority or other funding body before you take any action, as your entitlement to fee support or loans at a later date could be affected.
+You should also discuss the matter with your loan provider or other funding body before you take any action, as your entitlement to fee support or loans at a later date could be affected.
 Non-EU students should also consider the implications for their stay in the UK.

 Deferrals

 Students are not automatically eligible for a deferral of studies and an application to defer is essential.
 Students need to apply online through their dashboard on the Portal.
 Further details about the process are available from the Academic Registry.
-More details of the deferral process are available in the General Student Regulations.
+More details of the deferral process are available in the Code of Practice on Deferral.

 Non-EU Students

-We are obliged to inform the UK Border Force of any change to the duration or nature of your study.
+We are obliged to inform the UKVI of any change to the duration or nature of your study.

 You should check your contractual obligations if you are renting a property and wish to leave.
 You may also become liable for Council Tax.